elboj/interswitch-recreation/readMe.txt

 *set a background for all properties except the one for the logo *set the width to 100% and then set transition
 * all this happens with the onclick of hamburger menu

+For our media queries, we are working with a top to bottom approach. this means that rather than use min-width in media queries, we would make use of max-width, being we are scaling from top to bottom

+1440px
+1024
+768
+425
+375
+320

+320
+481
+641
+981